infn-datacloud/rclone/README.md

 env_auth>
 ```

 Now put in account the name of the oidc-agent profile you want to use.
-In other word the name that typing `oidc-token <your profile name>` is returning you with a valid token.
+In other word the name that typing `oidc-token <your profile name>` is returning you with a valid token (in case of INFN-Cloud, would probably be `infncloud`).

 ```bash
 account> <your profile name>